xenharmonic-devs/sonic-weave/BUILTIN.md

 `overtone`, `scale`

 ### subset
-Only keep the given indices (scale degrees) of the current/given scale.
+Only keep the given degrees of the current/given scale.
+Omitting the zero degree rotates the scale.
 #### Parameters:

-`indices`, `scale`
+`degrees`, `scale`

 ### subsetOf
-Obtain a copy of the current/given scale with only the given indices kept.
+Obtain a copy of the current/given scale with only the given degrees kept.
+Omitting the zero degree rotates the scale.
 #### Parameters:

-`indices`, `scale`
+`degrees`, `scale`

 ### sum
 Calculate the (linear) sum of the terms or the current scale.